trainee-project-bsinfo/housefix-backend/README.md

 - Add the .env file in your Run Configuration
 - Correct the [configuration.properties](src/main/resources/config.properties) file

+## Tests
+`mvn test` -> runs unit and integration tests
+> Note: The DB_BASE_URI from [configuration.properties](src/main/resources/config.properties) needs to be correct and a DB on that hostname and port must be running for the integration tests!

 ## Clear Docker
 Run: `bash clear-docker.sh`